List of place names of Native American origin in New England: Formation and transmission of names

 The mechanism can be seen most clearly in names for which both categories of meaning exist.
-You might read that a name is supposed to mean "the place of portage" or "the pines" when in fact those meanings are not even implied by the morphology of the name.
+One might read that a name is supposed to mean "the place of portage" or "the pines" when in fact those meanings are not even implied by the morphology of the name.
 It is entirely possible, however, that those places were used for those purposes.
 On the other hand, some settler may have guessed that they were used for those purposes.
 In cases where there is no morphology, there is little point in argument over the "correct meaning" of the name, an activity enjoyed by New Englanders since settlement times, and which also you will undoubtedly see much of in Wikipedia.

 New England in the early 17th century when English colonists first landed was tenanted by variously named tribes for the most part speaking languages of the Algonquian family.
 Our aboriginals spoke an eastern branch of the group.
 It often happened that whole regions were named after the tribe inhabiting it, such as Massachusetts, nor does this appear to have been an English naming convention only.
 In this the aboriginals were non-different from the tribes of classical Europe, whose names still dot the map of Europe.

 Like the tribal names of Europe, the native names descended from an antiquity long lost.
 The natives themselves may not have known what they meant.
 For these names we have mainly tradition, but even that should be regarded as more speculative than not.